AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Introduction

-Despite all this, common practice has not yet seen widespread mechanisation along the rest of the data science chain \cite{vega19}.
-This can be seen by inspecting one typical workflow for running an ML task, as represented in Fig.~\ref{Fig:Manual}.
-For the sake of simplicity, this task is one of supervised learning, but the depiction is similar for cases of delayed model-performance evaluation, e.g.~unsupervised learning and learning based on reinforcement.
-In brief, given a specific choice of model, it is routine to train, validate and deploy the model on clean and informative datasets with `fit' and `predict' functionality that is provided by numerous coding packages.
-However, the typical data scientist still has to select a model, an evaluation metric and a training/validation/deployment strategy, all subject to human bias.
-As for data preparation, which combines cleaning and feature engineering, it is a notorious manual time-sink \cite{ciku05, kumu06}.
+Despite all this, common practice has not yet seen widespread mechanisation along the rest of the data science chain~\citep{vega19}.
+Granted, given a specific choice of model, it is routine to train, validate and deploy the model on clean and informative datasets with `fit' and `predict' functionality, depicted in Fig.~\ref{Fig:Solution}, that is provided by numerous coding packages.
+However, even within the model-development phase, the typical data scientist still has to select a model, an evaluation metric and a training/validation strategy, all subject to human bias.
+Once the entire ML workflow is considered, shown at high level in Fig.~\ref{Fig:Workflow}, it becomes even more clear just how much an ML application relies on manual operations, which is not ideal.
+The data-engineering phase, for instance, is a notorious time sink for human involvement~\citep{ciku05, kumu06}.

-The field of `automated machine learning' (AutoML) \cite{huko19, yawa18, hezh21, zohu19, baal18, trwa19} has firmly established itself in recent years as a response to this; AutoML endeavours to continue mechanising the workflow of ML-based operations.
-It is motivated by the idea that reducing dependencies on human effort and expertise will, as a non-exhaustive list, \begin{itemize} \item make ML and its benefits more accessible to the general public, \item improve the efficiency and speed of finding ML solutions, \item improve the quality and consistency of ML solutions, \item enforce a systematic application of sound and robust ML methodologies, \item enable quick deployment and reuse of ML methodologies, \item compartmentalise complexity to reduce the potential for human error, and \item divert human resources to more productive roles. \end{itemize} In fairness, the field as a whole must also grapple with the risks of automation, including \begin{itemize} \item increased obscuration of ML technical debt \cite{scho15}, \item inappropriate or unethical usage as a result of ML illiteracy \cite{boko19}, \item interpretability issues in high-stakes contexts \cite{ru19}, and \item adverse socio-economic impacts such as job displacement \cite{wasi19}. \end{itemize}
+The field of `automated machine learning' (AutoML)~\citep{huko19, yawa18, hezh21, zohu21, baal18, trwa19} has firmly established itself in recent years as a response to this; AutoML endeavours to continue mechanising the workflow of ML-based operations.
+It is motivated by the idea that reducing dependencies on human effort and expertise will, as a non-exhaustive list, \begin{itemize} \item make ML and its benefits more accessible to the general public, \item improve the efficiency and speed of finding ML solutions, \item improve the quality and consistency of ML solutions, \item enforce a systematic application of sound and robust ML methodologies, \item enable quick deployment and reuse of ML methodologies, \item compartmentalise complexity to reduce the potential for human error, and \item divert human resources to more productive roles. \end{itemize} In fairness, the field as a whole must also grapple with the risks of automation, including \begin{itemize} \item increased obscuration of ML technical debt~\citep{scho15}, \item inappropriate or unethical usage as a result of ML illiteracy~\citep{boko19}, \item interpretability issues in high-stakes contexts~\citep{ru19}, and \item adverse socio-economic impacts such as job displacement~\citep{wasi19}. \end{itemize} These are complex topics that are deserving of their own extensive discussions.